anapaulamendes/anapaulamendes/README.md

 ### Hi there 👋

-- 👩‍💻 I'm working as a Senior Software Engineer | Developer Consultant (before)
+- 👩‍💻 I'm working as a Senior Software Engineer @jusbrasil | Developer Consultant @thoughtworksbr (before)
-- 📚 I'm a Master's Degree student in Artificial Intelligence
+- 📚 I'm a Master's Degree student in Artificial Intelligence at UFPI
+- 📚 Graduated in the Bachelor's Degree in Computer Science at UFPI
+- 📚 I have a technical course in Software Development at IFPI
 - 💙 I like Python, Ruby, JavaScript, Agile Methodologies, Software Architecture and Artificial Intelligence
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm type 1 diabetic, poledancer and crossfitter